Jqmfg/Notes/IntroToLinux/Chapter2.md

 ### SUMMARY
 ___

-* The Linux community is the far-reaching ecosystem of envelopers, vendors and users
+* The Linux community is the far-reaching ecosystem of envelopers, vendors and users.
-* They support and advance the Linux OS
+* They support and advance the Linux OS.
-* A Linux distro consists of the kernel and other software tools for various tasks
+* A Linux distro consists of the kernel and other software tools for various tasks.